Mad River Local School District

 Our parents are involved.
 Our schools value family participation and deeply appreciate the large numbers of parents and community volunteers who provide ways and means to expand the educational experience of every young person in the Mad River Local School District.

 Registration Information & Requirements:

-A student must register to attend school in the school attendance area in which his/her parents or legal guardian resides.
-A parent or legal guardian must complete the registration process, prior to the student attending school.
+A student must register to attend school in the school attendance area in which his/her parents or legal guardian reside.
+A parent or legal guardian must complete the registration process prior to the student attending school.